Tax and Revenue Anticipation Notes (“TRANs”) for the 2020-21 Borrowing Season

 - Finally, a bank line-of-credit ("LOC") to cover cash flow shortages can be an attractive alternative for some districts but is subject to the same Wisconsin law requirements as a traditional TRANs issue.
 However, the federal tax and arbitrage rules when applied to bank LOCs create a level of complexity that is typically avoided by issuing them on a taxable basis.

 We urge all districts to start by “running the numbers” based on reasonable expectations as to expenditures and receipts between now and next June 30, recognizing that your expectations may change – hopefully for the better – between now and when you actually borrow.
-If you have any questions surrounding your cash flow borrowing needs, please contact the authors or any member of our School Law Section.

 von Briesen & Roper Legal Update is a periodic publication of von Briesen & Roper, s.c.
 It is intended for general information purposes for the community and highlights recent changes and developments in the legal area.
 This publication does not constitute legal advice, and the reader should consult legal counsel to determine how this information applies to any specific situation.